Location: MS Teams Time: 13:00 NB: Before joining this event it is important to have already joined us at one of our main Exercise in…

 You don’t have to be technical to get involved.
 Exercise in a Box is a tool that recreates real-world business scenarios and with probing questions attached to each scenario, it allows your organisation to test its cyber resilience.
 Exercise in a Box allows your organisation to do them in your own time, in a safe environment, as often as you want.
 It includes everything you need for setting up, planning, delivering, and post-exercise activity.

 The Cyber and Fraud Centre – Scotland team deliver Exercise in a Box to Scottish organisations by conducting practical workshops where we facilitate one of the scenarios.
+Please note the current sessions delivered by the Cyber and Fraud Centre – Scotland team are for Public and Third Sector organisations.
+Private sector organisations can book a session by emailing [email protected].

 Explore The Different Scenarios and What We Offer From Exercise in a Box: